codeledge/ra-tools/README.md

 pnpm dev
 ```

-this will spin both example app and package in dev mode
+this will spin both the apps and package in dev mode!

 #### Common issues